BD-Portfolio/Non-Custodial-Wallet-Backend/README.md

 - Run `npm install` to install all dependencies

-- Run `npx start` to compile all the contracts
+- Run `npm start` to compile all the contracts